GitHubGreg/SimpleRestrict/README.txt

 = What about pages with no permissions assigned to them? =

 They are visible to everyone.

+= How can I contribute to the code? =

+The plugin is [on GitHub](https://github.com/GitHubGreg/SimpleRestrict), feel free to submit a pull request.

 = What languages does this plugin support, and how can I help translate it? =